Choosing paper for children doesn’t have to be complicated! Here is the Artful Parent’s guide to picking the best paper for your kids’ art activities.

 Paper for the writing table, the kids’ room, and the travel bag

-Besides the basket of white sulfite paper mentioned above, which travels all over our house, I also keep inexpensive spiral bound sketchbooks at the kids art table, in their bedroom, and in the car.
-I pay about $2-3 per sketchbook (at Target or the drugstore) and then don’t worry when the children use it for all sorts of drawing, writing, cutting, and taping projects.
+Besides the basket of white paper mentioned above, which travels all over our house, we also keep inexpensive spiral bound sketchbooks at the kids art table, in their bedroom, and in the car.
+If you pay about $4 per sketchbook, you don’t have to worry when your kids use it for all sorts of drawing, writing, cutting, and taping projects.

 Colored construction paper